tmakatos/qemu/docs/devel/vfio-user.rst

 Versioning and Feature Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Upon accepting a connection, the client must send a VFIO_USER_VERSION message proposing a protocol version and a set of capabilities.
+Upon establishing a connection, the client must send a VFIO_USER_VERSION message proposing a protocol version and a set of capabilities.
 The server compares these with the versions and capabilities it supports and sends a VFIO_USER_VERSION reply according to the following rules.